soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 ## Video

-An attacker can manipulate the victim agent's observation by taking uncommon actions to lead the game into unfamiliar states, and as a result making the victim exhibit undesired sub-optimal behaviours.
+In Kick and Defend task, the blue one (victim) aims to shoot the b to the target region, and the red one (attacker) want to stop it.
+We can observe that an attacker can manipulate the victim agent's observation by taking uncommon actions to lead the game into unfamiliar states, and as a result making the victim exhibit undesired sub-optimal behaviours.
 Pls readers go into the folder `video` for more videos.
 ![images](https://github.com/2019ChenGong/Curiosity_in_Adversarial_Policy/blob/main/MuJoCo/video/kick_adv.gif)